Flash-20/RedStore-Project/README.md

 # RedStore-Project
-An E commerce websit using HTML, CSS and Java Script
+An E commerce websit using HTML, CSS and Java Script right from scratch